custom-computing-ic/SVM/README.md

   - `src/SVMManager.maxj`

      Set the argument in Config.setMPPRCostTableSearchRange(,) to the start number and end number of cost table to try.
-     * For MaxCompiler 2014.2: Cost table 1 seems to be good: Config.setMPPRCostTableSearchRange(1,20)
-     * For MaxCompiler 2015.2: Cost table 11 seems to be good: Config.setMPPRCostTableSearchRange(11,20)

 3. Build the System